-For your convenience, this list of recommended ground cover is available to download.
+For your convenience, this list of recommended ground covers is available to download.
 Ground Cover for Rockwall County

 Asiatic Jasmine – Trachelospermum asiaticum (6 – 12 inches) Sun, part sun, or shade.
 Glossy green evergreen leaves about nickel-sized.
 Spreads rapidly by long, trailing runners.
 Plant as early in growing season as possible, since much of plants’ growth occurs in spring.
 Needs to be pruned in late winter.

 Carpet Bugle – Ajuga reptans (3 inches) A good evergreen groundcover for a shaded area although it can take sun if it receives adequate moisture.
 Leaves mostly basal, dark green.
 Flowers are irregular and 2-lipped, in close clusters or spikes, blooming in spring or early summer.